 Top 5 Things to See and Do in Sofia

-1. Alexander Nevski Cathedral
+1. Visit the Alexander Nevsky Cathedral

-2. Sveti Georgi Rotunda
+2. See Sveti Georgi Rotunda

-4. National Art Gallery
+4. Visit the National Gallery Quadrat 500

-5. Day trip to the Rila Monastery
+5. Day trip to Rila Monastery

-Other Things to See and Do
+Other Things to See and Do in Sofia

-2. Presidency and the Guard Ceremony
+2. See the Presidency and the Guard Ceremony

-3. National Palace of Culture
+3. See what’s on at the National Palace of Culture

 4. Attend an event at the Red House